Coding, Programming and Virtual Reality

 4. Discuss the Big Picture and Introduce Systems Thinking

-In Blocksmith, students collect and exchange data by designing games and 3D environments through a combination of different hardware and software.
-Utilizing the Blocksmith Builder software, learners follow guided curriculum, learning and developing their computer-aided design skills.
-They build platformer games, animate scenes to be uploaded to virtual reality devices and play test each other’s creations.
-Through this guided learning approach, students learn and build up a base of coding knowledge, including subjects like:
+With the Blocksmith XR Builder, learners follow guided curriculum to develop their computer-aided design skills.
+They build platformer games, animate scenes and playtest each other’s creations.
+Through this guided learning approach, students build up a base of coding knowledge, including subjects like:

-By learning with the Blocksmith software, students are gaining a first-hand account of just what’s possible with programming and coding, opening them to the ever-growing career options available to them.
-As video games and augmented reality continue to solidify themselves as our fastest growing technologies, these early educational experiences are going to set learners leagues ahead of their competition should they choose to pursue a career in coding, programming or video game development.
+This learn-by-doing approach helps students gain a first-hand account of just what’s possible with programming and coding, opening them to the ever-growing career options available to them.
+As video games and VR continue to evolve, these early educational experiences are going to set learners leagues ahead of their competition should they choose to pursue a career in coding, programming or video game development.

 Video game development opens coding and programming up to students in a way never possible before.
-By living in the sweet-spot of student interests and lifelong skill sets, the potential of game development in the classroom has only started to be seen.
+By living in the sweet-spot of student interests and lifelong skill sets, the potential of game development in the classroom is only beginning.
 But don’t just take our word for it!